OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/prepare-xml-for-auto-installation-upgradation.md

 Below are the sample templates for OpsHubAutoInstall/OpsHubAutoMigrator XML.
 You need to customize the template downloaded as described below for configuring your own file for installing or migrating OpsHub Integration Manager.

-If you are installing OpsHub Integration Manager then download file [here](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EdwkmbjVf5RNpjHmsqi8dE4BaSfch1pFlGQhPsixpGnHEw?e=VJclvQ)
+If you are installing OpsHub Integration Manager then download file (here)[https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EdwkmbjVf5RNpjHmsqi8dE4BaSfch1pFlGQhPsixpGnHEw?e=VJclvQ]
     - To customize the file as per your configuration, follow steps from section [step 3 - Configure Installation path](#3---configure-installation-path).

-If you are upgrading the existing OpsHub Integration Manager then download file [OpsHubAutoMigrator.xml](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EW_r0v_m5RtPoQp-jGLitoMBfWzZDdB0zdpJxflswG4a2Q OpsHubAutoMigrator.xml).
+If you are upgrading the existing OpsHub Integration Manager then download file (OpsHubAutoMigrator.xml)[https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EW_r0v_m5RtPoQp-jGLitoMBfWzZDdB0zdpJxflswG4a2Q].
     - To customize the file as per your configuration, follow steps **step 3 and step 4**.

 >**Note**: Refer to [step 2](#2-customized-example-of-xml-file-with-MySQL-database) for example of an already customized file for **installation with MySQL database**.